 - not to be used for long-range rifle hunting or golf

 - It won’t range through branches and brush

 - Black display makes it hard to recognize in low light

 Bushnell bow hunting laser rangefinder of this type has brilliant optics, its 4x magnification offers you wide field of sight.
 Reflective range is from 7 to 850 yards, for deer, it ranges up to 200 yards.
 Maximum distance ranges up to 600 yards for trees.

-Simple button design with clear mark on it eases your way of using it.
-If you are wearing gloves for outdoor use, you can still operate with single one hand.
-Bow mode offers you angle of shot.
+Simple button design with a clear mark on it eases your way of using it.
+If you are wearing gloves for outdoor use, you can still operate with a single one hand.
+Bow mode offers you the angle of the shot.
 And there is a dot showing maximum height your arrow travels.

 - Quality optics